Station Visitors Near Launch as Crew Stays Busy with Research

-Category: Space Hits: 0The Soyuz MS-20 spacecraft stands at the launch pad on a foggy day at the Baikonur Cosmodrome in Kazakhstan.
+Category: Space Hits: 1The Soyuz MS-20 spacecraft stands at the launch pad on a foggy day at the Baikonur Cosmodrome in Kazakhstan.
 Credit: Roscosmos

 The Expedition 66 crew is getting ready to welcome three new visitors to the International Space Station on Wednesday.
 In the meantime, the seven orbital residents have started the work week on human research, space physics, and artificial intelligence.